-Super easy Peanut Butter Chocolate Fudge is prepared in 10 minutes with just 4 ingredients and 1 bowl.
+Super easy fudge is prepared in 10 minutes with just 4 ingredients and 1 bowl.
 No cooking.
 No baking.

 It's a great recipe when you don’t want to spend much time in the kitchen nor to wash a ton of dishes after baking.
 You don’t even need an electric mixer.
 It’s a super easy fudge recipe.

 When cooking fudge the old-school way it may get grainy or it still doesn’t set.
 When it doesn’t set it wasn’t heated enough.
 Making it the old-fashioned way is kind of a tricky process though.